Notice of Pre-AIA or AIA Status

 the processor (Paragraph 0057, “The robot control device 200 controls the arm 110, the end effector 140, the transport device 50, and the camera 30.
 The functions of the robot control device 200 are realized, for example, by a computer with a processor and a memory executing a computer program.”) is further configured to cause the display to displays, in response to selection on a command in the first region or the second region or execution instruction on a command disposed in the second region, … (Paragraph 0066, "Parameter setting area PR is an area for setting work parameters related to the entire work or operation parameters related to individual operations." and Paragraph 0081, " In FIG. 6D, when one of the blocks SB1 and OB1 to OB4 placed in the operation flow creation area FL is selected, the parameters corresponding to the selected block are displayed in the parameter setting area PR.
 For example, when the sequence block SB1 is selected, the work parameters related to the entire sequence are displayed.
 When one the objects OB1 to OB4 of the object is selected, the parameters related to the objects are displayed.
 In the example of FIG. 6D, the parameters related to the conditional branch block OB2 are displayed.
 These parameters are changed as necessary."
 Please also see Figures 6E and 7 which demonstrate that different operation objects may be selected to add to the program and information on these objects is displayed during selection.)

 While Takeuchi does teach displaying an execution information area.
 They do not explicitly state that this is the execution state information.
-However, Schultz, in the same field of endeavor of robotics, teaches:
+However, Gupta, in the same field of endeavor of robotics, teaches:

 Regarding claim 3, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

 While Takeuchi does teach displaying an execution information area.
 They do not explicitly state that this is the execution state information.
-However, Schultz, in the same field of endeavor of robotics, teaches:
+However, Gupta, in the same field of endeavor of robotics, teaches:

 Regarding claim 4, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

 While Takeuchi does teach displaying an execution information area.
-They do not explicitly state that this is the execution state information.
-However, Schultz, in the same field of endeavor of robotics, teaches:
+They do not explicitly state that this is the execution state information or that it is displayed during the execution of the operation program.
+However, Gupta, in the same field of endeavor of robotics, teaches:

 Regarding claim 13, where all the limitations of claim 1 are discussed above, Takeuchi further teaches: